LimWeiJen/LimWeiJen/README.md

 <h2>👋&nbsp;About Me</h2>

 - 💻&nbsp;I'm a hobbyist web developer and game developer, passionate to learn new things.
-- 🌱&nbsp;I'm excited to learn more about artificial intelligence, cryptocurrency, 3d game development and computer vision.
+- 🌱&nbsp;I'm excited to learn more about artificial intelligence, 3d game development and computer vision.
 - 🧩&nbsp;I like to work on quick, small projects with people during my free time.
 - 💬&nbsp;Feel free to reach out to me for anything!